 Nardoo Creek.
 The drop down to the creek, and getting around the bend is steep, but mostly well marked.
 Once around the corner it is quicker to just follow the river bed, rock hopping, and fallen tree avoiding, crossing the creek a couple of dozen times.
-Most of the river flats have been severely damaged by recent floods.
+Much of the river flats have been severely damaged by recent floods, although there are some good camping places towards the bend.
 Note there are some massive cliffs where it is required to cross the creek.
 Towards the bottom it becomes apparent that it is easier to walk on longer stretches in the forest, although often reasonably marked, the regenerating red beech may slow progress.

 Winter/spring.
 With the river crossings and possibilities of snow this is clearly best in the summer/early autumn.
 There are plenty of areas of steep snow grass where any snow would be potentially slippery.
 In bad weather: forget it.
 Burn Creek above the hut is a major avalanche risk during winter and spring.

 DOC times.
 Some of the DOC or published times are optimistic for many.
 The seven hours from the Matakitaki River crossing up to Nardoo Hut stated on the sign is actual walking time for super experienced and fit trampers, with the creek levels low.
 Many would take ten hours, particularly if carrying a heavy pack.
 Near the bend there are some areas where the track is hard to follow due to regrowth.
 That climb up to Nardoo Hut from the creek is a gut buster.